CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements-cycle-cloud.md

 Scheduler node D12v2 compute cost = entire time that the parallel cluster is running ( creation to deletion) = 6 hours * $0.?/hr = $ ? using spot pricing, 6 hours * $?/hr = $? using on demand pricing.

-Total HBv3-120 cost of Running Benchmarking Suite using ONDEMAND pricing = $?
+Total HBv3-120 cost of Running Benchmarking Suite using ONDEMAND pricing = $52.00 (sum of all ondemand cost for Table 2)

 Using 360 cpus on the Cycle Cloud Cluster, it would take ~6.11 days to run a full year, using 3 HBv3-120 compute nodes.